-Follow dosage directions carefully, since high doses can cause dangerous reactions like poisoning, yellow appearance of the skin or mucous membranes, vomiting, dizziness, diarrhea, and heart problems.
+Follow dosage directions carefully, as high doses can possibly cause dangerous reactions like poisoning, yellow appearance of the skin or mucous membranes, vomiting, dizziness, diarrhea, and heart problems.

 Generally speaking, not enough is known about the safety of using even natural appetite suppressants during pregnancy or breastfeeding, so to stay on the safe side it’s wise to avoid use of supplements mentioned above during these times.

 - Heart conditions, like high or low blood pressure or palpitations.

-- A mental health condition like anxiety, insomnia depression or bipolar disorder, since certain supplements like saffron or green tea extract may affect your mood and energy levels.
+- A mental health condition like anxiety, insomnia, depression or bipolar disorder, since certain supplements like saffron or green tea extract may affect your mood and energy levels.